-The 6,000-square-foot Gem and Mineral Hall was opened in May of 1978.
-Another 1,500 square-foot gallery titled Gemstones and their Origins was added in May of 1985.
-Together they comprise one of the finest exhibits of gems and minerals in the world.
-In 1989, Los Angeles magazine rated it as the finest permanent museum exhibition of any kind in the Los Angeles area.
+The 6,000-square-foot Gem and Mineral Hall was opened in May of 1978 and is one of the finest permanent museum exhibitions of any kind in the Los Angeles area.

 At the Natural History Museum of Los Angeles County